szczyglis-dev/py-gpt/README.md

 - Create a new context
 - Go to the previous context
 - Go to the next context
-- Go to the last context
+- Go to the latest context
 - Focus on the input
 - Send the input
 - Clear the input